tomi-vanek/openapi-routing/README.md

 }
 ```

-Example of a handler with binary return value, when the browser should download it - not open it (i.e. a zip file) - in this case we provide also file name - this is a sign for the router to add header parameters to signalize that the response should be treated as file download:
+Example of a handler with binary return value, when the browser should download it - not open it (i.e. a zip file).
+In this case we provide also file name.
+The file name in response object is a sign for the routing library to add header parameters to signalize that the response should be treated as file download:

 ``` JavaScript
 import {promises as fsPromises} from 'fs';